dimaslz/battle-client/README.md

 ## Motivation

-This simple game it's just for fun!.
+This simple game it's just for fun !.
 One of my restlessness was to use SocketIO and NestJS framework to make a simple API.
-In while, I was thinking some good ideas to implement and increase the playability and more.
+Meanwhile, I was thinking of some ideas to implement and increase the playability and more.

 ## TODO